Ransomware3301/Automatons_Emulators/README.md

-# Automatons_Emulators
+# Deterministic_Automatons_Emulators
-Kotlin programs that are able to emulate the following automatons:
+Kotlin programs that are able to emulate the following deterministic automatons:

 - In file "FSAAutomatonsInformationTheory.kt"
   - Finite State Automaton (FSA) in Recognise Mode